by Matt Clarke

 Alabama: A guard who worked as a materials handling supervisor at FCI-Aliceville was arrested on April 21, 2017, charged with bribery and making false statements after he was accused of smuggling contraband such as tobacco into the facility in exchange for cash bribes.
 Prosecutors said Eric C. Pendleton received payments from friends and relatives of prisoners at a home he owned in Tuscaloosa County to smuggle contraband items to prisoners.
 Pendleton’s lawyer, Thomas Spina, said his client’s character and history are “totally inconsistent with the behavior that he has acknowledged doing in this instance.”

 Arizona: PLN has previously reported on incidents in which Chinese prisoners have reached out for help by stashing handwritten notes in the products they are forced to make in prison sweatshops.
 [See: PLN, Aug.
 2016, p.38].
 On May 1, 2017, KVOA described another such case.
 Laura Wallace found a note apparently written by a Chinese prisoner tucked inside the zipper compartment of a purse she had purchased at Walmart.
-She had the note translated by someone fluent in Chinese; it read, in part: “Inmates in the Yingshan Prison in Guangxi, China are working 14 hours daily with no break/rest at noon, continue ...
+She had the note translated by someone fluent in Chinese; it read, in part: “Inmates in the Yingshan Prison in Guangxi, China are working 14 hours daily with no break/rest at noon, continue working overtime ...